How AMM-based DEX Works: Technology Basics

 First of all, a centralized exchange contains risks for traders.
 One of the main reasons is that the custodian of all assets and information about all transactions is one organization.
 Additionally, the exchange requires users to deposit funds in a wallet that is owned and operated by the exchange itself.
 Furthermore, it is easier for hackers to detect and attack vulnerabilities concentrated in one center, so in case of attack, the hacker can shut down the exchange and “go away” with all funds.
 Due to traditional order book usage, the work of centralized exchange is relatively slower and sometimes may lead to funds loss, in case of certain technical mistakes.

 In contrast, the order book of a decentralized exchange is stored on the blockchain.
-All processes connected with order placement, security audit and maintenance are under the smart contract power.
+All processes connected with order placement, smart contract security audit and maintenance are under the smart contract power.
+If you were looking for a smart contract audit company, you can contact us and get additional answers to your questions.
 IDEX is one of the well-known representatives of decentralized exchanges with traditional order book module.
 Yet, IDEX is rather should be called partially decentralized, because it uses a centralized order book which then sends the information to the smart contract on the blockchain.
 Hence, in order to get such a crucial decentralized environment, users can go to Dy/dx which is an IDEX mate, but with a totally decentralized order book in it.

 So, why do we need an AMM model if DEXs are cool with the traditional order book practice?